 One day, year’s later my tape happened to arrive on the desk of the program director of the ABC affiliate and he picked up the phone and called me.

 “It’s just a two-day gig.
 Nothing more.
 You’ll be a booth announcer”.

 Once I got my foot in the door, well – you know what happened then.

 Not getting what I wanted taught me how badly I wanted it and drove me to continue pursuit of my dream.

 Had I become discouraged, I would have learned I was less motivated.

 The question is: how badly do you want it?

-If this DayStarters has been forwarded to you by a friend, you can start receiving a new one every day here.
+If this was forwarded to you by a friend, you can start receiving DayStarters every day for free here.